femiotolorin/Host-a-WordPress-Website-on-AWS/README.md

 8. **Domain Management**:
    - Register the domain name and set up a DNS record using Route 53.

-## Deployment Scripts
+## Deployment Strategy

-### Installation of WordPress on EC2 Instance
+#### Manual Installation of WordPress on EC2 Instance
-The script `install_wordpress.sh` performs the following tasks:
+The following activities need to be carried out when performing a manual deployment of WordPress on an aws ec2 instance.
-- Updates software packages on the EC2 instance.
+- Update software packages on the EC2 instance.
-- Creates an HTML directory and mounts the EFS to it.
+- Create an HTML directory and mount the EFS access point to it.
-- Installs Apache web server and PHP along with necessary extensions for WordPress.
+- Install Apache web server and PHP along with the necessary extensions for WordPress.
-- Installs MySQL server and starts the service.
+- Installs MySQL server and start the service.
-- Downloads and extracts WordPress files, configures the `wp-config.php` file, and restarts the webserver.
+- Download, extract and unzip WordPress files, change file permissions / ownership, configure the `wp-config.php` file, and restart the webserver.

-**Auto Scaling Group Launch Template Configuration
+#### Automated Installation of WordPress on EC2 Instance / Auto-Scaling Group
-The script `launch_template_setup.sh` sets up an EC2 instance for use within an Auto Scaling Group.
-It performs tasks similar to the WordPress installation script but is designed to be used within an Auto Scaling Group launch template.
+The following activities need to be carried out when performing an automated deployment of WordPress on an auto-scaling group.

-## Usage
+- Develop desired Launch Template with configurations of network, security, cpu resources, startup scripts, etc.
-To deploy the WordPress website on AWS infrastructure, follow these steps:
+- Develop script to be utilised as custom user data during instance launch to automate the following basic tasks :
-1. Set up AWS CLI and configure credentials.
+   - Installation of website dependencies eg. Apache web server, PHP, MySql along with necessary extensions for WordPress.
-2. Clone the repository containing deployment scripts.
+   - Mounting of network based storage to local storage of each initialized instance.
-3. Run the appropriate deployment script (`install_wordpress.sh` for standalone instance or `launch_template_setup.sh` for Auto Scaling Group instance).
+   - Modification of file/folder permissions, ownership and locations of resources needed for WordPress operations.
-4. Access the website using the provided domain name or IP address.
+   - Startup / restart / enablement of critical services required for WordPress operations.